Jordan1819/Pokemon-Web-Application/README.md

 # Web Pages

+This project included two webpages backed by the same style and javascript files.
 {Describe each of the web pages you created and how the web app transitions between each of them.
 Also describe what is dynamically created on each page.}

 # Development Environment